TriKro/rsb-content/part4-evaluative_market_experiment/pocket-smoke-test.md

 ### How To

-1. Sketch out roughly how the product needs to look.
+1. Roughly sketch how the product should look.
 This can be very simple or a full electronics blueprint.
 2. Build or assemble the product \(manually, 3d printing, Arduinos and Raspberry Pis, sensors, breadboards, etc\)
-3. Show it to pre-qualified customers who have the problem you want to address
+3. Show it to prequalified customers who have the problem you want to address.

 ### Interpreting Results